pmem/pmemkv/README.md

 Tools and Utilities
 -------------------

-Benchmarks, examples and other helpful utilities are available here:
+Benchmarks' scripts and other helpful utilities are available here:

 https://github.com/pmem/pmemkv-tools